cyberphantom52/DSA_Vault/Data Structures/Array.md

 - Better locality caching as it's stored in contiguous memory location.
 - Better performance as fixed size array is stored in stack memory.
 # Disadvantages:
-- Wastes memory if the allocated space is not fully utilized.
+- Wastes memory if the allocated space is not fully utilised.
 - Can't store multiple data types in same array.
 - Can't be used for data whose size is not known ahead of time.
 (There's a penalty for growing an Array)